 Are you passionate about event planning?
 Do you have family holiday traditions that you want to bring to campus?
 Do you want to be a part of creating a home away from home for students?
 Sign up to be a part of the Signature Events Committee.

-We will work together to put on large scale events such as but not limited to High Holidays, Sukkot and Hanukkah.
+We will work together to put on large scale events such as but not limited to Purim and Passover.

 Do you have an interest in an activity (art, sports, cooking, baking, etc.)?
 Do you want to work to make that activity a weekly class?
 Do you want to meet other people with the same passion as you?
 Do you want to see/find out how that activity connects to Judaism?
 If you answered yes to any of these questions, this committee is for you!